 Ryvertone – Every Day I See You By: Drew Jarvie

 It is always good to hear songs driven by acoustic guitars and a fine clear vocal, Rivertone provide this in ample supply.
 Thankfully, music like this is on the up, i.e., it encourages youngsters to pick a real instrument, being driven on by the likes of Ed Sheeran and Lewis Capaldi.

 A simple chordal arrangement on acoustic guitar allows the vocal to express nicely on top, a voice full of yearning and loss, of words not said.
 Half-way through the verse the bass line drops in which leads nicely to chorus where the drums enter.

 The shortened third verse has a nice surprise as bass and drums stay silent as the acoustic guitar continues, providing accompaniment to the vocal.

-Towards the end of the piano provides a nice counterpoint to the melody bringing the song to a close.
+Towards the end the piano provides a nice counterpoint to the melody bringing the song to a close.

 Ryvertone, are following a well-trodden path with the subject matter in Every Day I See You.
 It is a fine introduction to their music, hopefully an introduction to grittier subjects.

 Emily Glazener of Red Iris